 Digging further into their warranty details, they say that the mattress should be continuously supported by a foundation or adjustable bed base with a proper bed frame sufficient to support the collective weight of the user, mattress, and foundation.
 Sufficient support is deemed to be a solid platform, a “bunkie board,” or a slatted base, with unyielding slats thick enough to support you and the mattress.
 However, the slats or supports must be no more than 3 inches apart.
 If they are more spread out than that it will not provide enough support and will void your warranty.

-Noa Bed Frame
+Noa Mattress Bed Frame Requirements

 Noa Home mattresses are extremely versatile and may be used on a slatted or platform bed frame, on the floor or with a box spring.
 Noa doesn’t specify anything specific, and they note that “There is no preferred setup beyond your own personal preferences.”